oZelloX/QA-portfolio-/README.md

 - **archive/**
   Old tasks, drafts, or completed exercises that are no longer actively maintained but kept for reference.

-## 📌 About Me

-Aspiring QA Engineer with a background in Quality Inspection in the automotive industry.
-Currently learning QA fundamentals and looking to gain practical experience in real-world projects.
 # Aleksandrs Goldobenkovs – QA Portfolio

 ## 👨‍💻 About Me